Joseph O'Halloran

-Joseph O'Halloran GCB (13 August 1763 – 3 November 1843) was a major-general in the East India Company.
+Major-General Sir Joseph O'Halloran GCB (13 August 1763 – 3 November 1843) was an army officer in the East India Company.

 Background

 O'Halloran was the youngest son of Sylvester O'Halloran, born in county Limerick, Ireland.
 On 22 February 1781 he was appointed midshipman on board the East India Company's sloop of war Swallow, and in July that year obtained an infantry cadetship; was made ensign in the Bengal army on 9 May 1782 and lieutenant on 6 January 1785.
 In 1790 he married, and on 7 January 1796 became captain.